rananna/back-to-the-future-timecircuits/readme.md

 Securely connecting to modern APIs via HTTPS (SSL/TLS) is one of the most memory-intensive operations a microcontroller can perform.
 The debugging process for this project revealed several key challenges and led to the current robust implementation.

-* **The Memory Corruption Challenge:** The initial approach was to use the standard `HTTPClient` library with a root certificate compiled into the firmware via a `certs.h` file.
-This repeatedly failed with `PEM / BASE64 - Invalid character in input` errors.
+* **The Memory Corruption Challenge:** An early approach using standard certificate validation repeatedly failed with `PEM / BASE64 - Invalid character in input` errors.
 The root cause was not a bug in the code, but a subtle memory corruption issue.
-The ESP32's limited RAM, combined with a potentially outdated version of the ESP32 Arduino Core, caused the large certificate string to become garbled when copied from flash memory to RAM for the SSL handshake.
+The ESP32's limited RAM caused the large certificate string to become garbled when copied from flash memory to RAM for the SSL handshake.

 * **The Definitive Solution: `setInsecure()`:** While counterintuitive, the final and most reliable solution was to bypass the problematic certificate validation step.
     * **`client.setInsecure()`**: This function is called on the `WiFiClientSecure` object before making a connection.